GabsEdits/gxbs.dev/pages/findme.md

 ---

 ## Contributions
-You can find me on the following Git hosting services:
+You can find me on the following Git Services:

 <div class="git-container">
     <a class="git git-special" href="https://github.com/GabsEdits">